atezn/Django-Expanse-Tracker-App/README.md

 ## Usage

 ### Importing Data
-To import expense data from an Excel file(which named 'books.xlx'), place your Excel file in the Source Files directory and run the import script: python tracker/posts/import_data.py
+1. To import expense data from an Excel file(which named 'books.xlx'), place your Excel file in the Source Files directory and run the import script
+2. "python tracker/posts/import_data.py"

 ### Viewing Expenses
-The homepage displays a pie chart of expenses by category.
+1. The homepage displays a pie chart of expenses by category.
-The admin interface allows you to manage expenses.
+2. The admin interface allows you to manage expenses.
 Access it at http://127.0.0.1:8000/admin.